Dominick Gravel/Montreal Alouettes

 There’s no doubting the biggest remaining name in 2021 free agency.
-In fact, linebacker Henoc Muama was arguably the top available player even before big names started signing this month.
+In fact, linebacker Henoc Muamba was arguably the top available player even before big names started signing this month.
 We’re now almost two weeks into signing season, though, and Muamba remains noticeably without a contract.

 Whoever does end up signing the reigning Most Outstanding Canadian is getting an impact maker in every sense of the term.
 Muamba is the type of player that solidifies a defence at worst and, in many cases, transforms one.
 That’s exactly what he did the last two years with the Montreal Alouettes.